Clubs and Organizations

-The Model UN presents annually a Model United Nations Conference in which schools represent UN member states, with students role playing the parts of UN delegates from those countries in various UN committees and agencies.
-The purpose of Model UN is to educate high school students in the goals, history, structure and functioning of the UN.
+The Model UN presents annually a Model United Nations Conference in which schools represent UN member states, with students role playing the part of UN delegates from those countries in various UN committees and agencies.
+The purpose of Model UN is to educate high school students in the goals, history, structure, and function of the UN.

 Mu Alpha Theta

 Sponsor - Ben Steinbrecher